SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 You can deploy the following to Cumulocity IoT:

 * EPL apps.
-You can [develop or import a single \*.mon file with the Streaming Analytics application](#single-mon-file).
+You can [develop or import a single \*.mon file with Apama EPL Apps](#single-mon-file).
 This is the simplest mechanism for deploying an EPL app.
 * Apama applications.
 You can upload complex Apama applications (that is, Apama projects developed with Software AG Designer) to Cumulocity IoT and [deploy them as custom microservices](#deploying-as-microservice) using the Cumulocity IoT Microservice SDK.

 > **Info:** In Apama EPL Apps, the term "activate" is used for deploying an app.